 - Your own E-File.
-This one here is our favourite but Kupa, Young Nails and Max Estrada manufacture great E-Files too.
-For a good E-File, expect to pay between $400-1200 but for training, as long as an E-File is 30,000 rpm, light weight, vibration free and doesn't have a bulky hand piece you will be in safe hands.
+Kupa, Young Nails and Max Estrada manufacture great E-Files.
+For a good E-File, expect to pay between $400-1200 but for training, as long as an E-File is 30,000 rpm, light weight, vibration free and doesn’t have a bulky hand piece you will be in safe hands.
 The 220V version (for New Zealand powder supplies) of this E-File meets all requirements without breaking the bank and is a suitable E-File to learn with or until you decide whether using an E-File is right for you.

 - We will be teaching with the E-File Bits listed below, and you will need to bring your own.
 We’ve linked to recommended brands in case your E-File doesn’t come with these specific bits.
 Prices vary between $20-$50 per bit and it IS important that you have all pieces – the Mini Sciver is the only optional bit.
 You will be working with a buddy though so potentially you could pre-arrange to team up with someone that has the bits that you don’t –

 - Safety Bit – This is MOST important and the Young Nails bit is awesome

 - Under Nail Cleaner – Used for maintaining extensions

 - Prepper (#660 Cylinder) or click here to buy direct from Atwood – Used with Backfills

 - Carbide Bit – this is only really used for French so don’t invest in a good one unless you plan on doing French work.
 Everything else that you would use a Carbide Bit for, you can use a Safety Bit for until you decide if you want a nice Carbide Bit.

 - If you consider yourself advanced and you are doing an Atwood order you may also want to get a Mini Sciver – we won’t teach this as an official part of the class but if you bring one of these we can teach you how to do your cuticle prep with it.